lisc-tools/lisc/README.md

 ## Python Version

-LISC is written in Python 3.
+LISC is written in Python 3, and requires Python 3.3 or greater.

 ## Dependencies

+Requirements:
 - numpy
 - requests
 - beautifulsoup4